rrwick/Badread/README.md

 ### Read identities

 Badread generates read identities from a [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
 Like with fragment lengths, Badread defines the distribution with mean and standard deviation instead of using the more formal (and less intuitive) shape parameters (_α_ and _β_).
-In addition, Badread scales the beta distribution down using a maximum value, making a total of three parameters: `mean,max,stdev`.
+In addition, Badread scales the distribution down using a maximum value, for a total of three parameters: `mean,max,stdev`.

 <table>
     <tr>
         <td>
             <img align="right" src="images/default_identities.png" alt="Default identity distribution" width="400">
-            Badread's default is <code>--identity 85,95,5</code> which corresponds to a decent Nanopore sequencing run.<br><br>
+            Badread's default is <code>--identity 85,95,5</code> which correspond to an okay (but not great) Nanopore sequencing run.<br><br>
             To see the equations and interactively explore how different parameters affect the distribution, check out <a href="https://www.desmos.com/calculator/q7qw6rq2lb">this Desmos plot</a>.
         </td>
     </tr>